JAAlvarado-Montes/transyto/README.rst

 Citing
 ------

-If you find Tránsito useful in your research, please cite it and give us a GitHub star!
+If you find Tránsyto useful in your research, please cite it and give us a GitHub star!
 Please read the citation instructions at `https:// <https://>`_.

 Contact
 -------
-Tránsito is an open source community project created by `the authors <AUTHORS.rst>`_.
+Tránsyto is an open source community project created by `the authors <AUTHORS.rst>`_.
 The best way to contact us is to `open an issue <https://github.com/JAAlvarado-Montes/transito/issues/new>`_ or to e-mail  jaime-andres.alvarado-montes@hdr.mq.edu.au.